project-jam/jamutilities/README.md

 >
 > - Removing the `.env` ON the `.gitignore` file will result in Discord sending you some messages by Safety Jim, complaining about the bot's safety, as the result, it will reset the token, so yeah, EVEN ON PRIVATE REPOSITORIES, AND EVEN ON REPLIT INSTANCES!!!
 BE CAREFUL ON WHAT YOU'RE DOING!!!
 >
->   If you don't know on what you're doing, please we consider looking [right here](https://github.com/IMarkoMC/Tokens/) on what you should DO to keep your token safe and hidden from spammers, bots and hackers. (note from the CEO: don't use the bash feature, ts pmo sometimes when it comes into mistakently forgetting to add that on the `.gitignore` file, so yeah, stay safe!)
+>   If you don't know on what you're doing, please we consider looking [right here](https://github.com/IMarkoMC/Tokens/) on what you should DO to keep your token safe and hidden from spammers, bots and hackers. (note from the CEO: don't use the bash file, ts pmo sometimes when it comes into mistakently forgetting to add that on the `.gitignore` file, so yeah, stay safe!)
 >
 > - If you're a "below intermediate coder", please, and **PLEASE** don't start coding this bot RIGHT NOW, OR USE CHATGPT!!
 We added some explanations if you don't know WHAT YOU'RE DOING!!!!